 Start by cleaning all of the raw beans.
-The easiest way to do this is to dump them into a very clean sink and let them soak in cold water for a couple of hours.
+The easiest way is to dump them into a very clean sink and let them soak in cold water for a couple of hours.
 The beans should be free of any soil, insects or debris.
 Depending on the size of your sink, you may need to clean them in batches.

 TIP – use the bean water to water your garden or plants – just fill a pitcher or watering can out of the sink after you’ve removed the beans.

-24 pounds of beans is, as mentioned, a lot of beans.
-The key to canning anything efficiently is to work in batches and to complete tasks in stages.
-I put 12 pounds of beans in the sink, then I immediately processed all 12 pounds.
-Processing means I cut off both ends and then cut the beans into 1″ pieces.
+Once clean, cut off both ends and then cut the beans into 1″ pieces.
 Some people just break off the ends and snap the beans with their hands but I use kitchen scissors.
 If your beans have strings, you’ll need to remove those, too.
 It’s much easier to just buy or grow stringless beans if possible.

 It doesn’t matter how you take off the ends or break them down but it’s a darned tedious process so find a way to do it that doesn’t make you miserable.
 Personally, my fingers get very sore after breaking beans, and scissors make the process much easier for me.

-The actual canning process for green beans
+Pressure canning green beans

-Your canning jars must be warm before you fill them.
+Canning jars must be clean and warm before you fill them.
 The pressure canner and the stock pot take up most of the stove-top, so I just put my empty jars in the oven and set it to “keep warm”.
 That warms the jars without taking up any extra space.
 You can also warm jars by using a pot of warm water, but as mentioned, that takes up premium space.
 Although your jars, lids and bands must be very, very clean it is not necessary to sterilize them.
 Clean and warm is fine.

-Hot pack or cold pack?
+Hot pack or cold pack for canning green beans?